carriekkim/ceme-website/design-plan/design-journey.md

 >Layout Two Narrow
 ![Layout Two Narrow ](images/oureventslaouttwonarrow.jpg)
 >Narrow: First, I started with the logo in the left, and added the hamburger menu button on the right.
 There is a carousel of images of CEME’s events to show their events before the text content.
 What was different was how we separated Upcoming Events into three categories of different bordered text.
 I listed their events with corresponding images and finally, there is a footer that says their contact information.
 I wanted to implement a typical narrow screen design with hamburger menu interactivity as well as carousel to evoke a sense of their goals and community through the images.
 The essential goal of this design is to distinctively showcase their events based on category.
+>
+>The rest of our pages implemented the same layout format.
+The only difference is that for the Instruments page, we implemented the accordian with the images and content within the bars.
+For the Audition page, we used the modal for each image to give the audience an idea about the audition process.

 - 4. Join Us
 >![Join Us]()